Universiteit Leiden

 e.j.snijder@lumc.nl

-Eric J. Snijder is Professor of Molecular Virology and principal investigator of the coronavirus research group at the Leiden University Center of Infectious Diseases (LUCID of Leiden University Medical Center (LUMC), where he also is a board member of the research theme Infection.
+Eric J. Snijder is Professor of Molecular Virology and principal investigator of the coronavirus research group at the Leiden University Center for Infectious Diseases (LUCID) of Leiden University Medical Center (LUMC).
 In 2000, Snijder was awarded the C.J.
 Kok prize for his work on the molecular biology of coronaviruses and related viruses.
 In 2012, he was elected member of the American Academy of Microbiology.

 More information about Eric Snijder

-Eric J. Snijder is Professor of Molecular Virology and principal investigator of the coronavirus research group at the Leiden University Center of Infectious Diseases (LUCID of Leiden University Medical Center (LUMC), where he also is a board member of the research theme Infection.
+Eric J. Snijder is Professor of Molecular Virology and principal investigator of the coronavirus research group at the Leiden University Center for Infectious Diseases (LUCID) of Leiden University Medical Center (LUMC).

 In 2000, Snijder was awarded the C.J.
 Kok prize for his work on the molecular biology of coronaviruses and related viruses.
 In 2012, he was elected member of the American Academy of Microbiology.